rafid29mehda/AI-in-Healthcare/README.md

 - **Interdisciplinary Appeal:**
   Highlighting integration underscores your ability to think broadly and connect disparate research areas, a crucial skill for advanced research.

 This structure and title provide a clear, focused, and forward-thinking narrative that showcases the understanding of both the technical and clinical aspects of AI in healthcare.
-It positions us as someone who is ready to tackle the complex, interdisciplinary challenges of modern medical research—an attractive quality for potential PhD mentors.
+It positions us as someone who is ready to tackle the complex, interdisciplinary challenges of modern medical research—an attractive quality for potential PhD mentorship.